Over 10,000 multi-media radiation tests across America since 2011

 Above is a live shot of a RadAlert Inspector Nuclear Radiation Monitor in EnviroReporter.com‘s Santa Monica office on the West Los Angeles border.
 Elevation 140 feet.
-The unit costs $699.00 as of June 25, 2014 at International Medcom, can be had much cheaper at other outlets including this one at Amazon for $536.75.
+The unit costs $699.00 as of June 25, 2014 at International Medcom where the service is excellent.
 It is approximately one meter off of the ground in a wood-floored structure built over crawlspace with soil foundation.
 Next to the Inspector is a LaCrosse digital weather station with Atomic Clock featuring Weather Girl.

 SEE SPECIAL RADIATION STATION TESTING of food, drink, rain, and other media conducted by EnviroReporter.com across Los Angele, the Southwest, West and Midwest United States.

 The Inspector picks up ionizing radiation and, in the setting you are seeing, is measuring in Counts Per Minute or CPM.
 As noted iun the comments of our earlier post “Radiation Station,” we have been taking ten minute averages to hone in on more accurate readings of the gamma radiation that this detector is picking.